Fredrik Hellem Schjesvold

 - Sign of amyloidosis, for example large tongue, carpal tunnel syndrome, kidney and/or heart failure

-- Prolonged elevated blood sedimentation rate or plasma viscosity as a coincidental finding
+- Prolonged elevated blood sedimentation rate as a coincidental finding.

 |MRI of patient with myeloma in spine.
 Click to enlarge image.